-The objective of the placement is to transfer skill and knowledge to paediatric and neonatal department staff specifically and hospital staff in general in order to improve health outcomes and increase the quality of services in local health facilities.
+The objective of the placement is to transfer skills and knowledge to pediatric and neonatal department staff specifically and hospital staff in general in order to improve health outcomes and increase the quality of services in local health facilities.

 You will directly contribute to improved accessibility and availability of newborn health services and support clinical supervision and the management of newborn health services in the Neonatal Intensive Care Unit and where possible surrounding health facilities/units.

 These objectives are subject to improvement/modification after discussion with the project manager as well as the implementing partner.
 We are looking to strengthen our talent pool for Neonatal nurses to be able to respond to upcoming demand.
-Currently, jobs are in Ethiopia, Tanzania, and Uganda.
+Countries that need Neonatal nurse volunteers are: Ethiopia, Tanzania and Uganda.
 However, more Neonatal volunteer jobs will be coming up later too.